planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

     - `setEnableInput`: Function to enable/disable player input controls
     - `rigidBody`: Reference to the physics body for the character
   - **`useMouseControls`**: A React hook that provides access to mouse input state for interaction with the voxel world.
+  - **`FollowLight`**: A directional light that follows the character to ensure consistent lighting throughout the voxel world.

 - **`@react-three/rapier`**: Physics library for React Three Fiber.
   - Provides collision detection essential for character movement and interaction with blocks